faraway030/IliasScheduleBot/README.md

 ## Installation & Usage
 ### Linux
 - Clone the repository (`git clone https://github.com/faraway030/IliasScheduleBot.git`)
-- Install firefox & geckodriver (`apt update && apt install firefox firefox-geckodriver`) or similar command for your packet manager
+- Install firefox (`apt update && apt install firefox`) or similar command for your packet manager
 - Install python requirements (`python3 -m pip install -r requirements.txt`)
-- Create a folder `data/` containing the `config.txt` as described below.
+- Create a folder `data/` containing the `config.txt` and `sticker.csv` as described below.

 Now you can start the bot just by exectuting `python3 main.py` or create a cronjob/service for running it automatically.

 ###  [Docker](https://hub.docker.com/r/faraway030/iliasschedulebot)
 - Pull the image (`docker pull faraway030/iliasschedulebot:latest`)
 - Create a local folder for storing persistent data.
-- Create the `config.txt` as described below in your persistent data folder.
+- Create the `config.txt` and `sticker.csv` as described below in your persistent data folder.
 - Create the container (`docker container create -v PATH_TO_YOUR_PERSISTENT_DATA_FOLDER:/bot/data/ --name NAME faraway030/iliasschedulebot:latest`) with your path and container name
 - Run the container (`docker container start NAME`)